pavelbeard/anti-grindr/README.md

   Users who abuse the reporting system face consequences.

 - 💎 **Premium done right**
-  Premium features offer true value, not just paywalls or restrictions.
+  Premium features here mean premium, not just a way to remove ads and restrictions.

-- 💬 **Instant connection**
-  Tools for fast, respectful, and real-life-ready dating experiences.

 ---